marcoradocchia/schoenerd/README.md

 ### [crates.io](https://crates.io/crates/schoenerd)

-Build and install with `cargo` from latest release:
+Build and install with `cargo` on any platform from latest release:

 ```sh
 cargo install schoenerd